 “Tychicus, a beloved brother, faithful minister, and fellow servant in the Lord, will tell you all the news about me.”

-Paul describes Tychicus in three ways.
-First he calls him “a beloved brother.”
+Paul further describes Tychicus in three ways.
+First, he calls him “a beloved brother.”

 “a beloved brother”

-II Thessalonians 2:13, “But we are bound to give thanks to God always for you, brethren beloved by the Lord, because God from the beginning chose you for salvation through sanctification by the Spirit and belief in the truth”
+2 Thessalonians 2:13, “But we are bound to give thanks to God always for you, brethren beloved by the Lord because God from the beginning chose you for salvation through sanctification by the Spirit and belief in the truth.”